 We have granted the underwriters an option to purchase up to 1,350,000 additional shares of common stock.
 The underwriters can exercise this option at any time within 30 days after the date of this prospectus.

-We have applied to list our common stock on The Nasdaq Global Market under the symbol "PLRX."
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "PLRX."

 Investing in our common stock involves risks.
 See "Risk Factors" beginning on page 13.